 You will get your ID card at SOAR.
 If you are doing SOAR online, you will receive an ID card voucher in your SOAR packet.
 Go to the card office in TSC 212 to pick up your packet and redeem the voucher.

 There are 11 open access computer labs on campus with up-to-date technology.
 Your student I.D. card will allow you to access the labs for free.
 You also have 30 free laser printouts per semester in the labs (these do not roll over to the next semester).
 All on-campus residence halls are equipped with an Ethernet port and the whole campus is wireless enabled, so if you do have a computer you will have high-speed internet access.

-The Computer Solutions section of the bookstore offers excellent educational prices on computers and accessories.
+The Computer Solutions section of the Campus Store offers excellent educational prices on computers and accessories.
 Computer Solutions is also able to help you make your existing computer "Ethernet ready" while providing expert assistance and prices that are generally lower than other stores in Logan.

 The purpose of the deposit is threefold, and is refundable until May 1st.

 First by paying the deposit, you are officially telling Utah State that you plan to attend, thus guaranteeing your place in the freshman class.

 Second, the earlier you indicate your intentions to attend Utah State, the better prepared administrators and staff will be to meet your individual needs related to course availability and advising.